 Andy N. is at it again!
 This is Andy’s second macramé workshop post.
-(Here’s the first: Macramé Rocks.)
-Don’t miss the how-to video at the bottom of the page for instructions on how to make three basic macramé knots.
-Then, get started on your very own piece.
+(Here’s the first: Macramé Rocks: A Love Story.)
+Don’t miss the how-to video at the bottom of this page for step-by-step instructions on how to make three basic macramé knots.
+Then, get started on your very own macramé masterpiece!

-OK, that title may seem a little zealous, maybe even a little theatrical, but that’s how I feel.
-If you read my previous post, “Macramé Rocks!” then you, dear and patient reader, know the whole back-story of how macramé came into my life and gave me something to be passionate about at a very young age.
-Yes, I know, some kids dream of playing on professional sports teams, and some dream of being in a band.
+OK, that title may seem a little zealous, maybe even a little theatrical.
+But that’s how I feel.
+If you read my previous post, then you, dear and patient reader, know the whole back story of how macramé came into my life and gave me something to be passionate about at a very young age.
+Yes, I know.
+Some kids dream of playing on professional sports teams, and some dream of being in a band.
 I dreamt of square knots and half hitches and the next wall hanging that I would create in my macramé studio in my parents’ basement.

-You can imagine my surprise when I started to hear our trends team (those crazy millennials) talking about the new trend of macramé.
-WOW.
-Did my ears perk up!
-They wanted to do a workshop, and word got back to the trends team that I possessed, if you will, some modest experience in the fiber arts.
-I taught a workshop (see “Macramé Rocks!”) and several macramé protégés were born.
+You can imagine my surprise when I started to hear our Trends team (those crazy millennials) talking about the new trend of macramé.
+WOW, did my ears perk up!
+They wanted to do a workshop, and word got back to the Trends team that I possessed, if you will, some modest experience in the fiber arts.
+I taught a workshop and several macramé protégés were born.
 Really!
-The artists that were part of that workshop spread the word, and the rest is history.
+The artists who were part of that workshop spread the word, and the rest is history.

 I’m like a proud parent.
 If I meet you on the street get ready for me to whip out my phone and show you my Hallmark clan and their amazing feats of macramé!

 OK, on to the workshop!
 First let me say that I can be kind of a mess.
 I mentioned in my last blog post that I am always dirty.
 Well, I also have a tendency to lose things that were right in front of me and I can render simple devices inoperable faster than Linda Blair’s head swiveled around in “The Exorcist.”
-Case in point, I received a new 10lb spool of cord in the mail and as I took it out of its box I accidently tore part of the cardboard protector off of the top and then dropped the whole spool.
+Case in point: I received a new 10-pound spool of cord in the mail, and as I took it out of its box, I accidentally tore part of the cardboard protector off of the top and then dropped the whole spool.
 This photo shows the result.

 I get a lot of questions about where I find the cord I use.
 My standard answer is that I look everywhere and I might find it anywhere.
 I found the material in this photo through Amazon.com.
-It’s a 10lb. spool of cotton welt cord.
-I send students to any on-line sources they can find, but also to hardware stores, craft stores, fabric shops, farm supply stores, and the list goes on.
-If you can tie a knot with something then you can macramé with it.
+It’s a 10-pound spool of cotton welt cord.
+I send students to any on-line sources they can find, but also to hardware stores, craft stores, fabric shops, farm supply stores—the list goes on.
+If you can tie a knot with something, then you can macramé with it.
 (In his tutorial, Andy uses cotton piping welt cord, 22/32.)

-Here are some photos of me working on a wall hanging during our most recent class.
+This is me working on a wall hanging during our class.
 I tie the strings up in what we call “butterflies” (a professional macramé term, please use it sparingly), so that the very long strands stay untangled as I am working.
-(See photo of tangled mess above.)

-In this day and age where we seem to be ruled by technology and social media, it does my heart good to see young people excited and calmed by something as simple as spending their valuable and precious time creating something with their own hands.
-The world will change but the act of creating, whether it be my 87 year old dad painting a landscape at his easel in his senior living apartment, a five year old gluing macaroni to a piece of construction paper, or a trendy millennial tying one square knot after another, creating something out of their imagination, I relish the idea that I can pass on something that brought me so much happiness and that there are people that are interested.
+In this day and age when we seem to be ruled by technology and social media, it does my heart good to see young people excited and calmed by something as simple as spending their valuable and precious time creating something with their own hands.
+The world will change but the act of creating will remain—whether it be my 87-year-old dad painting a landscape at his easel in his senior living apartment, a five-year-old gluing macaroni to a piece of construction paper, or a trendy millennial tying one square knot after another to create something out of their imagination.
+I relish the idea that I can pass on something that brought me so much happiness and that there are people who are interested.

-If I am lucky I will always be a teacher and a student.
-If I am lucky I will always find a reason to have a smile on my face.
-If I am lucky I will always find myself surrounded by younger people that make me feel relevant…even if that relevancy is the art of macramé.
+If I am lucky, I will always be a teacher and a student.
+If I am lucky, I will always find a reason to have a smile on my face.
+If I am lucky, I will always find myself surrounded by younger people that make me feel relevant…even if that is through the art of macramé.

 Photograher: Kevin Cozad